 It's important, first of all, to acknowledge the profound psychological dimensions of the breakdown of industrial society.
-Social and economic disruption makes life more stressful; we're more afraid than ever of losing our jobs, and we're generally unsettled by what we perceive to be the heightened pace of change.
+Social and economic disruption makes life more stressful; many people are more afraid than ever of losing their jobs, and we're generally unsettled by what we perceive to be the heightened pace of change.
 To make matters worse, we have yet to learn how to live in healthy ways with our new technology (for instance, obsessively checking our smart phones during meetings, while driving, etc.).
 All of this is taking an immense psychological toll, as evidenced by recent increases in sleep disorders, suicide rates, conditions such as ADHD, and antisocial activities such as bullying.

 We now understand scientifically why humans can adapt so well.
 As neuroscientists have discovered, our brains remain quite plastic even as we age, and what we think and how we think can be changed.
-In fact, we ourselves can change it quite deliberately—not just with pharmaceuticals, but using both ancient techniques such as meditation and modern ones such as Cognitive Behavioral Therapy.
+In fact, we ourselves can change it quite deliberately—not just with pharmaceuticals, but using both ancient techniques such as meditation and breathing, and modern ones such as Cognitive Behavioral Therapy.

 Freedom from Wanting

 As the job loop became successful, widespread confusion started to set in around consumption.
 People in advanced economies became obsessed with material progress.
 Buying more material goods was seen as positive and healthy because it supported more employment, which in turn allowed more people to buy things.
 All consumption became desirable consumption and policymakers and consumers alike gave up on any distinction between needs and wants.
 [Reference to “how much is enough?” by Skidelskis here]